josemiguelhpz/old-flash-games/README.md

 these are some of the games described in my portfolio at the time: https://www.freelancer.com.ar/u/josemiguelH

-the only complete games is "Hamster Shot" that you actually can play online (https://www.kongregate.com/games/softtesla/hamster-shot)
+the only complete games are "The Recycling Game" and "Hamster Shot" that you actually can play online (https://www.kongregate.com/games/softtesla/hamster-shot)